SubhashMurugesan/Hadoop_Warehosue_Data_Pipeline/readme.md

 * Entire warehousing solution is automated using bash scripts

-* All credentails,output direotries, DBMS details are made dynamic using parmeter file and crednetial files
+* All credentails,output direotries, DBMS details are made dynamic using parmeter file and credential files

 ## Execution